OpenEvalProject/evals/manuscripts/elife-34773/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/34773/elife-34773-fig7-v1.jpg)

-**Figure 7.:** Borophagus secundus (F:AM 61640 from Edson Quarry, Marshall Ranch, Sherman County, Kansas, late Hemphillian).A suite of features is commonly associated with bone-crushing adaptations, such as a highly vaulted forehead, shortened rostrum and associated imbrication of premolars, thickened lower jaws, broadened palate, laterally flared lower cheek teeth, differentially enlarged P4 relative to P3 and p4 relative to p3, and anterior premolars (P1-3 and p1-3) reduced to small pegs that are no longer functioning in occlusion.
+**Figure 7.:** A suite of features is commonly associated with bone-crushing adaptations, such as a highly vaulted forehead, shortened rostrum and associated imbrication of premolars, thickened lower jaws, broadened palate, laterally flared lower cheek teeth, differentially enlarged P4 relative to P3 and p4 relative to p3, and anterior premolars (P1-3 and p1-3) reduced to small pegs that are no longer functioning in occlusion.
 (A) right lateral view of skull and mandible; (B) occlusal view of upper teeth; and (C) occlusal view of lower teeth.

 ![Figure 8.](https://cdn.elifesciences.org/articles/34773/elife-34773-fig8-v1.jpg)

-**Figure 8.:** Borophagus secundus, sister taxon of Borophagus parvus, by Mauricio Antón.Competitive group feeding does not permit leisurely picking and choosing of meat for quiet consumption and may have been a driving force for complete utilization of carcasses.
+**Figure 8.:** Competitive group feeding does not permit leisurely picking and choosing of meat for quiet consumption and may have been a driving force for complete utilization of carcasses.
 Adapted from Wang et al., 2008: figure 5.4 and with permission for reproduction by Mauricio Antón.

 As the oldest living family of carnivorans, canids arose in the late Eocene more than 36 million years ago (Wang, 1994; Wang et al., 2008).
 The divergence time between canids and hyaenids should be even earlier than that, tracing back to the initial split of caniforms and feliforms (Spaulding and Flynn, 2012).
 Borophagine canids evolved rather early in canid history in the early Oligocene, about 32 Ma.
 Hyaenids, by contrast, originated quite late, probably in the early Miocene of Europe, about 21–22 Ma (Werdelin and Solounias, 1991; Ginsburg, 1999).
 Despite this late start, hyaenids have evolved the most advanced dentition for crushing bones, seemingly related to their basic feliform dental plan of highly reducing the grinding part of the dentition (M1 and m1 talonid-m2), allowing room for enlargement of their premolars.
 Canids, on the other hand, are constrained by their less specialized dental plan of retaining a substantial grinding upper and lower molar battery, with less room for premolar enlargement.
 Therefore, despite a much earlier start, bone-crushing in canids has never advanced to the level of specialization as hyaenids.

 Among the living hyaenids, the spotted hyenas have been observed to be the most capable bone-eaters compared to striped hyenas and probably brown hyenas (Leakey et al., 1999).
 However, beyond studies showing differential bone modification at the den sites of different species of hyena, there is not a significant body of research on how striped and brown hyenas hunt differently and how behavioral differences influence their dietary preference as understood from scats (Watts and Holekamp, 2007).
 Given the Borophagus coprolite sample and bone-cracking functional morphology (Figure 6), the preponderance of evidence points to the striped or brown hyenas as suitable analogs to Borophagus in the masticatory and gastrointestinal systems processing bone less thoroughly relative to spotted hyenas.
 The following discussion regarding the possible ecological role of Borophagus should be considered with this difference in mind.

-## Bone digestion
+### Bone digestion

 The gastrointestinal system of hyenas has apparently evolved to handle large quantities of bones.
 Hyaenid feces, particularly those of the spotted hyena (Crocuta crocuta), are known to contain highly digested calcium phosphates in the form of white powders and bone residues (Figure 1B) (Estes, 1991).
 To a lesser extent, the scat of striped hyena (Hyaena hyaena) is also white or light gray (Macdonald, 1978; Hulsman et al., 2010).
 These white powders consist of calcium and phosphate salts, Ca3(PO4)2·1.5Ca(OH)2, similar to hydroxyapatite, the main inorganic component in bones (Kruuk, 1972).
 Assuming that the common ancestor of Crocuta and Hyaena acquired the bone-dissolving gastrointestinal system, such a trait must have existed more than 8.6 Ma if the molecular divergence time of these two genera is considered (Koepfli et al., 2006).

 However, despite inferences that the spotted hyena has a highly acidic environment within its gastrointestinal tract, no published measurement is available (Beasley et al., 2015).
 Extant spotted hyenas are also known to regurgitate indigestible contents, such as skin and hair (Kruuk, 1972; Silvestre et al., 2000).
 Living domestic dogs have a gastric pH of 1.08–2.07 (Sagawa et al., 2009); this is comparable to scavengers with highly acidic stomachs for protection against foreign microbes, such as the turkey vulture (an obligate scavenger; 1.3 ± 0.08) and red-tailed hawk (a facultative scavenger; 1.8 ± 0.27) (Beasley et al., 2015).
 Thus, this hyperacidity in dogs is mainly attributed to scavenging.
 It is not clear if a linear relationship exists between stomach pH value and the amount of bone residual in scats.
 Without detailed studies of the digestive process in extant hyenas, it is unknown whether a combination of chemical and mechanical differences in the digestive system is responsible for differences in bone residual size observed between Borophagus and living wolves, on one hand, and spotted hyenas on the other.
 However, examination of the stomach contents of striped hyenas indicates that they can digest some bones to similar degrees as spotted hyenas (Kingdon, 1977).

-## Coprolite records
+### Coprolite records

 Despite the high concentration of carbonates, modern spotted hyena scat is easily softened and dissolved in the rainy season (Kruuk, 1972), and it is not surprising that hyaenid coprolites are rarely preserved in the fossil record.
 When they are, those from cave hyenas (Crocuta crocuta spelaea) are the most common (Diedrich, 2012; Fourvel et al., 2015; Sanz et al., 2016).
 Highly concentrated and trampled feces can result in ‘white phosphatic beds’, such as in Pleistocene caves in Europe with known cave hyena activities (Diedrich, 2012).

 In North America, records for canid coprolites are similarly scarce.
 At the Pipestone Springs Main Pocket site (late Eocene Renova Formation, Jefferson County, Montana), small coprolites have been attributed to Hesperocyon (Lofgren et al., 2015).
 Bone fragments inside the coprolites belong mostly to small vertebrates, including marsupials, lizards, lagomorphs, and squirrel-sized rodents, suggesting a diet of mostly small prey.
 Teeth of Hesperocyon have also been reported to occur in some Oligocene coprolites in the Brule Formation from the Big Badlands of South Dakota (Parris and Holman, 1978).

-## Social hunting
+### Social hunting

 Modern spotted hyenas and wolves are social hunters, and meals are shared by the clans and packs, respectively.
 Spotted hyenas consume the entire skeleton, bones included, usually in one feeding session (Kruuk, 1972).
 In contrast, wolves are often unable to crack large limb bones, such as those of European bison, and leave substantial parts of the skeleton intact; however, skeletons of smaller prey, such as red deer, suffer far more damage and fewer bones are left uneaten (Fosse et al., 2012).
 In this regard, the bone-processing abilities of wolves are closer to those of brown and striped hyenas than either group is to spotted hyenas.
 Brown and striped hyenas are solitary foragers and hunters in most observations, although they do have social structures associated with bone accumulations at dens (Watts and Holekamp, 2007).
 Bone-cracking borophagines, such as Borophagus, are equipped with far more robust teeth and sturdy jaws than those of extant grey wolves (Balisi et al., 2018), although as a clade they did not reach the degree of morphological specialization observed in hyaenids (Van Valkenburgh et al., 2003).
 It is thus reasonable to assume that Borophagus is capable of cracking larger bones than living wolves do, possibly comparable to hyaenids.
 Whether or not Borophagus would systematically consume an entire skeleton is still a matter of speculation, but this is likely to depend on the competitiveness of their group feeding.